Pacific Southwest, Region 9: Superfund

 Entire Site: A remedy was selected in the spring of 1994 that includes a comprehensive groundwater extraction and treatment system for the contaminated groundwater; stabilization, capping, and monitoring of the landfill; and no further cleanup action for the ponds, which were cleaned up through the immediate actions described above.
 The Army completed its design of the landfill cap in late 1994.
 Design and construction of the groundwater extraction and treatment system were completed in November 1996.

 Groundwater Extraction and Treatment.
 The groundwater extraction system and treatment plant is in operations and maintenance (O&M) mode.
-The groundwater treatment plant and extraction wells are monitored daily.
+The groundwater treatment plant is monitored daily.
 Groundwater treatment influent is sampled monthly.
 Groundwater from certain monitoring wells are sampled quarterly.
 A quarterly groundwater report is submitted to the regulatory agencies.

 Evaporation Ponds.
 A removal action of the contaminated soil was completed in December 1993.